sberthol/openig-cidemo/README.md

 ### Tips

-To clean up all the openig images in docker, try:
+To clean up all the openig-custom images in docker, try:

-docker rmi $(docker images  openig -q)
+docker rmi $(docker images  openig-custom -q)

 (Note: this is dangerous, but if you want to force image deletion use rmi -f )